raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

   </main>
 ```

-Your `main` element should look something like this now:
+Your `main` element should look something like this now (you might have different content in between the `article` tags of course):

 ```html
   <main>